geluso/learn-programming-programming-board-games/03-grid-games/00-tic-tac-toe/README.md

 ## A More Complex Simple Solution
 OK, there's one more variation on this game that I personally like.
-Instead of using the two for loops and checking for the diaganols all seperately we'll store all our line information the same way.
+Instead of using the two for loops and checking for the diagonals all separately we'll store all our line information the same way.
 The two for loops for the horizontal lines and the vertical lines are not that big of a win.

 Hard-code an array listing each of the potential three-in-a-row lines with the row/column information for each space in the line.
-Tic-Tac-Toe is a small enough game that I think it's ok to get away with this.
+Tic-Tac-Toe is a small enough game that I think it's OK to get away with this.

 We'll look at more complicated grid-assessments when we look at Connect Four in the next game.